 While almost any type of workplace can offer accident risk or cause a work injury in Arlington Heights, an employer must take action to keep the risk as low as possible.
 It is the responsibility of the employer.
 Thousands of horrendous injuries and deaths occur at work and construction job sites across this country each year.
 Construction work is one of the most dangerous ways there is to make a living.
 Workers are unfortunately often subjected to unsafe work practices, defective equipment, and other unsafe job site conditions.
+Our Arlington Heights construction accident lawyers could help victims who have been injured by a myriad of construction site mishaps.
+Our workers’ compensation attorneys could advocate for you to get the compensation you need.
+En Español.

 Workers should be properly trained in the operation of machinery, and the site properly managed according to legal standards.